Abstract 3D Perception for Spatial Intelligence in Vision-Language Models: Experiments

 While the performance on BLINK and EmbSpatialBench is relatively lower than that of training-based baselines, this gap can be attributed to the simpler question styles of these datasets, where extensive task-specific training offers a distinct advantage.
 Nevertheless, the consistently strong results across all spatial benchmarks highlight the robustness and generalization ability of our approach in enhancing large VLMs' 3D spatial reasoning capabilities.

 \textbf{Results on the SAT Benchmark.} As shown in Tab.~\ref{tab:sat-results}, we further evaluate SandboxVLM across the subtasks of the SAT dataset.
 Using GPT-4o as the backbone and tested on SAT-Real, SandboxVLM achieves a remarkable 17.4\% improvement in average accuracy over the GPT-4o baseline.
-It also surpasses the test-time scaling model MindJourney~\cite{yang2025mindjourney} by 8.3\% on average on SAT-Real, demonstrating the advantage of abstracting spatial information into a unified 3D representation rather than relying on a sequence of 2D images.
+It also surpasses the test-time scaling model MindJourney~\cite{yang2025mindjourney} by 8.3\% on average on SAT-Real, demonstrating the advantage of abstracting spatial information into a unified 3D representation rather than relying on a sequence of generated 2D images.

 We further analyze the performance of SandboxVLM with different backbone VLMs on the SAT benchmarks.
-The results show that as we upgrade the backbone from GPT-4o to GPT-5-mini and GPT-5, there is a consistent improvement in performance across all SAT subsets.
-This demonstrates the flexibility and generalization of our framework, as it can effectively improve the 3D spatial understanding capabilities of VLMs from the evolving backbone models.
+As the backbone scales from GPT-4o to GPT-5-mini and GPT-5, performance consistently improves across all subsets, demonstrating that our framework generalizes well to evolving foundation models and effectively enhances their 3D spatial reasoning.
 Specifically, applying our method to GPT-4o not only significantly boosts its overall performance but also narrows the gap with one of the most advanced VLMs today, GPT-5 (77.7\% vs 80.1\%) in the SAT Real benchmark.
-When applying the method to GPT-5-mini, we observe a similar trend where the performance is further improved, achieving 84.1\% on SAT Real and 75.4\% on SAT Synth, which outperforms the flagship GPT-5 model.
-When applied to GPT-5, MindJourney exhibits a notable performance degradation (-7.3\% on SAT Real), whereas our method continues to yield a 4.2\% improvement over the strong backbone.
-These results demonstrate that our framework generalizes well across diverse backbone models and consistently enhances their 3D spatial reasoning capabilities.
+When applied to GPT-5, our method continues to yield a 4.2\% improvement over the strong backbone.
+These results indicate that our framework provides stable and scalable gains across backbone generations.
 Importantly, even as VLMs evolve and scale rapidly, our approach remains effective, suggesting its potential for long-term applicability and influence on future generations of large vision-language models, without the need for costly retraining or fine-tuning.

-More analysis and failure cases are provided in the Supplementary.
+\textbf{Error analysis.} Error propagation is a concern inherent to modular pipelines.
+We provide failure mode analysis in the Supplementary.
+Notably, our Multi-View Voting mechanism (Sec.~\ref{sec:mv_voting}) is designed to mitigate error propagation.